Salt Spring Island Groundwater Wells Inventory Project

 Groundwater supplies approximately half of the water needs for Salt Spring Island community and is an ecological component of our watersheds.
 Long-term monitoring of groundwater levels is integral for watershed protection and management of groundwater resources.

-In addition to the three Provincial Groundwater Observation Network locations, the Salt Spring Island Groundwater Wells Monitoring Pilot Project aims to establish twelve long-term automated groundwater monitoring locations across the island in volunteered domestic groundwater wells to measure hourly water table fluctuations and groundwater temperature changes.
+In addition to the three Provincial Groundwater Observation Network locations, the Salt Spring Island Groundwater Wells Monitoring Pilot Project aims to establish up to twelve long-term automated groundwater monitoring locations across the island in volunteered domestic groundwater wells to measure hourly water table fluctuations and groundwater temperature changes.
 This year long pilot project is funded by a Real Estate Foundation of BC Freshwater Sustainability grant and SSIWPA agency contributions.